-In each year the Directors shall cause to be prepared an annual report and audited annual accounts for the Company.
-These will be forwarded to Shareholders within four months of the end of the financial year and at least twenty one days before the annual general meeting.
-In addition, the Company shall prepare and circulate to Shareholders within two months of the end of the relevant period a half-yearly report which shall include unaudited half-yearly accounts for the Company.
+In each year the Manager shall cause to be prepared an annual report and audited annual accounts for the Company.
+These will be made available to Shareholders by placing a copy of such document on the website of the Company (or alternatively by sending to the Shareholder by post, by electronic mail or any other means of electronic communication on request) within four months of the end of the financial year and at least twenty one days before the annual general meeting.
+In addition, the Manager shall prepare and make available to Shareholders by placing a copy of such document on the website of the Company (or alternatively by sending to the Shareholder by post, by electronic mail or any other means of electronic communication on request) within two months of the end of the relevant period a half-yearly report which shall include unaudited half-yearly accounts for the Company.